fire-helper/slides/csi106/presentation_2/script.md

 In **very** simple terms, *cryptography* is the field of research on how to *conceal messages through ciphers*.

-Here's a very simple cipher: the Caesar cipher.
+Here's a very simple cipher called the Caesar cipher.
 By applying the Caesar cipher, the **plaintext** "Hello, world!" is converted into this **ciphertext**.

-Cryptography is broadly divided into 2 categories: **Symmetric cryptography** and **Asymmetric cryptography**.
+Cryptography is broadly divided into 2 categories:
+**Symmetric cryptography** and **Asymmetric cryptography**.

 ## Symmetric cryptography